ramhee98/CalendarTimeTracker/README.md

 Upload `.ics` files and assign them to specific calendars configured via `calendars.json` or `calendars.txt`.

 ![Import ICS File](img/import-ics.png)

+---

+### 👥 Social Analysis

+Analyze who you spend the most time with based on calendar event titles.

+- **Track People**: Add names to track and see total hours spent with each person
+- **Discover Names**: Automatically find frequently occurring words in your events
+- **Date Filtering**: Analyze specific time periods
+- **Event Details**: See all events for each tracked person
+- **Last Seen**: Track when you last met with each person
+- **Flexible Matching**: Use first names for broad matching or full names for specific matching
+- **Exclude Patterns**: Filter out generic events like "team meeting" or "community time"
+- **Hide from Discover**: Hide irrelevant words from the discovery list without excluding events
+- **Persistent Settings**: All configurations saved to `social_analysis_settings.json`

+---

 ## 📦 Requirements
 Install dependencies: